vmware-samples/euc-samples/Intelligence-Samples/Custom Connectors/CarbonBlack/README.md

 - Replace the *{{ORG Key}}* with the ORG Key available on the API Keys page in Carbon Black Cloud Console

-**Authentication**
+**Configuring this Connector in Intelligence**

+Steps:

+1. Navigate to Settings > Integrations > Automation Connections > Add Custom Connection and add your connector detail.
-To configure this connector in Intelligence, select the *No Authentication* type and enter the Base URL, which is the Dashboard URL for your environment.
-You can obtain the Dashboard URL [here](https://community.carbonblack.com/t5/Knowledge-Base/PSC-What-URLs-are-used-to-access-the-APIs/ta-p/67346).
+2. Select the *No Authentication* type and enter the Base URL, which is the Dashboard URL for your environment.
 The rest of the path will be used automatically, as defined in the collection.

+**Note:**  You can obtain the Dashboard URL [here](https://community.carbonblack.com/t5/Knowledge-Base/PSC-What-URLs-are-used-to-access-the-APIs/ta-p/67346).

 For more information on Carbon Black APIs, please check the [Carbon Black API Reference](https://developer.carbonblack.com/reference/carbon-black-cloud/)